hungsu/typomagical-obsidian/decisions.md

 - Organisation of so many parts in a single obsidian.css file is difficult.
 - CSS variables are cumbersome to write.
 - We miss out on interesting preprocessor features, such as mixins, functions, and simpler calculations.

+## 3. File watcher and mover

+I need some form of file watcher to move CSS from this repo to my vault anyway during development.
+Doing this manually was causing significant errors, such as CRLF in my source control because I had copied back from my Windows machine.
+In general it was also becoming hard to track the difference between what was in source and what I was experimenting with in my Obsidian vault.
+### Options

+- Nothing - continue copy manually
+- Grunt
+- Sass
+- Research more options

+### Decision

+Sass

+### Reasoning

+- The Sass builder already provides an option to copy files where I want.
+This means I also get Sass preprocessing.

+### Consequences

+- Outside developers must know Sass and have it installed to contribute.
+- var intellisense no longer works